 \section{Introduction and results}

 A hypergraph $H$ is a family of subsets of a ground set.
 We refer to these subsets as the {\em edges} of $H$ and the elements of the ground set as the {\em vertices} of $H$.
 We use $E(H)$ and $V(H)$ to denote the set of edges and the set of vertices of $H$ respectively.
-We say $H$ is {\em $r$-uniform} ($r$-graph, for short) if every edge of $H$ contains exactly $r$ vertices.
+We say that $H$ is {\em $r$-uniform} (or an $r$-graph, for short) if every edge of $H$ contains exactly $r$ vertices.
 A {\em graph} is a 2-graph.
 The {\em degree} $d_H(v)$ of a vertex $v$ in a hypergraph $H$ is the number of edges containing $v$.
 When it is clear from the context, we may simply write $d(v)$ to mean $d_H(v)$.
 The {\em minimum degree}, $\delta(H)$, is the minimum over degrees of all vertices of $H$.

-A {\em hamiltonian cycle} (path) in a graph is a cycle (path) which visits every vertex.
-We say a graph is {\em hamiltonian} if it contains a hamiltonian cycle.
+A {\em hamiltonian cycle} (path) in a graph is a cycle (path) that visits every vertex.
+A graph is {\em hamiltonian} if it contains a hamiltonian cycle.
 Furthermore, a graph is {\em hamiltonian-connected} if there exists a hamiltonian path between every pair of vertices.